top of page

 CSRD: A guide to the Corporate Sustainability Reporting Directive

 Since 2014, European companies are required to include a non-financial statement in their annual management reports.
 This reporting obligation, the NFRD (Non Financial Reporting Directive), aims to inform the public and various stakeholders about the impact of the company's activities on the environment, the fight against corruption and the respect of human rights.
-French law transposed this European directive in 2017, with the introduction of the DPEF, extra-financial performance declaration.
-However, the extra-financial reporting provided as a result of these measures has revealed the shortcomings of the first directives: unreliable and difficult to compare, they do not meet Europe's ambitions in terms of environmental and social responsibility.
-It is these shortcomings that the new 2022 directive aims to address.
-The CSRD (Corporate Sustainability Reporting Directive), a new reporting tool that follows on from the NFRD, extending its scope and strengthening its requirements.
+French law transposed this European directive in 2017, with the introduction of the DPEF.
+However, the non-financial reporting provided as a result of these measures has revealed the shortcomings of the first directives: unreliable and difficult to compare, they do not meet Europe's ambitions in terms of environmental and social responsibility.
+The CSRD (Corporate Sustainability Reporting Directive), is a new reporting tool that will replace the NFRD, extending its scope and strengthening its requirements.

 What is the Corporate Sustainability Reporting Directive (CSRD)?